nathansf/firebase-react-ts-sandbox/README.md

 ## Examples so far

 - Debounce util in an input field
-- Component to embed Github code on a page
+- Util to embed Github code on a page

 ### Follow-up

+- React Memo example to eliminate rerendering
+- context api example
+- useEffect example with loading state for fetching data
+- Page for search location on map
 - Create mobile nav
 - Add tests